ynshen/bioBERT-paper-abstract-classification/README.md

 - [atmister](https://github.com/CSB5/atminter)
 - [bert](https://github.com/google-research/bert)

-#### Trained model and data
+#### Trained models and data
-Due to storage constrains, trained model and data are still stored off-line on local machine.
-They will be provided per request to yuningshen@gmail.com
+Due to storage constrains, trained models and data are still stored off-line on local machine.
+They will be provided per request to yuningshen@ucsb.edu